 Read More – How Goa Celebrates Tripurari Purnima!

 Now the story of killing demon Tarakasur is common across India but Goa celebrates it in its own unique way.
-It celebrates it as a mid-night boat festival on Valvanti River at Vithal temple of Sakhli Village in North Goa.
+It celebrates it as a mid-night boat festival on Valvanti River at Vithal temple of Sakhali Village.
 There are cultural programs like Lavni and a competition for the best-designed boat.
 For me, this was a midnight extravaganza.
 One of the very traditional Festivals of Goa.

 Where – Vithal Temple, Sakhli